Rishi Sunak makes ‘screeching U-turn’ on attending Cop27 climate summit in Egypt

 The key day for world leaders is Monday, when high-level talks are scheduled, and US President Joe Biden is expected to attend.

-“Now he urgently needs to increase UK ambition on emission reduction targets & pay what we owe to global climate funds.”

-Friends of the Earth international climate campaigner Rachel Kennerley welcomed Mr Sunak having “seen sense and decided to attend”.
+Friends of the Earth international climate campaigner Rachel Kennerley welcomed Mr Sunak having “seen sense and decided to attend” and urged him to “rebuild” the UK’s climate reputation.

-“But simply showing up won’t be enough,” she said.
-“The UK Government has a lot of work to do to rebuild its climate reputation after a year of rowing back on commitments made in Glasgow.”

 Despite No 10’s U-turn, the King is still not planning to attend Cop27.